goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 - Noisy Latents: The noisy image we're trying to denoise
 - Prompt Embedding: Text information converted into a numerical representation
-- Time Step Embedding: Information about which denoising step we're on
+- Timestep Embedding: Information about which denoising step we're on

 The ResNet and Attention blocks work together in a complementary way to process this information: